-We've also included instructions for setting multiple homepages in Chrome, if you like to start your browsing sessions by visiting more than one site.
+Plus, we've also included instructions for setting multiple homepages in Chrome, if you like to start your browsing sessions by visiting more than one site.

 How to set a homepage in Google Chrome

-4. Now that you’re in the Appearance menu in Settings, you need to actually enable the homepage button to appear in your browser.
+Now that you’re in the Appearance menu in Settings, you need to actually enable the homepage button to appear in your browser.
 Do this by selecting the "Show Home button" toggle.
 You’ll know when it’s activated as the toggle will turn blue.

 Now that you’ve turned the homepage functionality on, you can opt for whatever homepage you desire.
 If you just want your homepage to be a fresh tab, showing the Google search box and shortcuts to your most frequently visited sites, then select the New Tab page option.